|

 The Five

-"Fundamental Christian
+"Fundamental Judeo-Christian

-Points To Be Taught in the Schools." [pgs.
+Points To Be Taught in Schools." [

 1. ___ There exists a Creator who made all things, and mankind should